Breaking The Gordian Knot

 (1) Israel holds all the cards and will not accept any change that notably lowers their security.

-The key insight of this article is to notice that the choice of peace cannot be offered to the Palestinians as a whole, rather it must be offered as an individual choice with individual consequences.
+The key insight of this article is to notice that the choice of peace cannot be offered to the Palestinians as a whole, since we are asking for faith and effort from Palestinians it must be offered as an individual choice with individual consequences.
 Greater freedom and prosperity cannot be offered to a people as a whole, if those people as a whole are not committed to non-violence against Israel.
-Palestinians are not monolith, if given the choice some (many?) would choose Israeli security in exchange for prosperity for themselves and their children.
+Palestinians are not monolith, if given the choice some (many?) would choose to provide Israeli security in exchange for prosperity for themselves and their children.

 Many Israelis have told me “This will never work, no Gazan will ever sign up for this!”
 I think they are wrong, I think many in Gaza feel hopeless knowing there is no practical path for freedom for themselves, their children, or their children’s children.
 Given a way out, some will take it and I think once others saw benefit, many would follow.
 But regardless if I am correct, simply OFFERING a way out is crucial for Israel.
 It shows with concrete, practical action that Israel would be a great friend to all Gazan’s who were truly committed to its security.
 This would dramatically help Israel around the world and with its Arab neighbors.
 Anyone who says.
 “Israel is not serious about offering peace and prosperity to Gazans” would be proven wrong every day it supported an enclave with an open door policy for all who accept and protect Israel.